Alternatives To Disavow Tool | Remove Spammy Backlinks

 Google decided to make their search console a bit more manageable and cleaner.
 This led to the development of domain properties.
-When you verify your site as a domain property google gather’s data from all the variations of the URL not just from a particular 1.
+When you verify your site as a domain property, Google gather’s data from all the URL variations, not just from a particular 1.

 The disavow tool doesn’t work with domain properties due to the different functionalities.
 Where domain property gathers data from all variable URL prefixes, but disavow is made to disavow links for 1 URL prefix at a time.
-Unless the disavow tool is upgraded to disavow links for the domain and all variable URL prefixes at the same time it is not gonna work for domain properties.
+The disavow tool will not work for domain properties unless it is upgraded to disavow links for the domain and all variable URL prefixes simultaneously.

 Is There Any Other Way?

 The best way you can reduce the impact of these bad links on your site is by keeping a record of the links you made.
-Consider a scenario where you made hundreds of links on your site but after some time some of the sites that link to your site have become spammy or are not present anymore in your related niche.
-You simply need to access your accounts on those sites and remove these links.
+Consider a scenario where you made hundreds of links on your site, but after some time, some of the areas that link to your site have become spammy or are not present anymore in your related niche.
+You need to access your accounts on those sites and remove these links.
 Once the link is removed, delete the account.

 But what about if you linked without an account?
 Well, now you have to contact the site administrator and ask them to remove it.
-This can take a lot of time and could backfire as the owner of that account may demand money from you, just to remove that link.
-Google does claim that its algorithm can detect which links are authentic and which are bought or are placed with bad intentions.
+This can take a lot of time and could backfire as the owner of that account may demand money from you to remove that link.
+Google claims that its algorithm can detect authentic links and be bought or placed with bad intentions.
 So you may not need the disavow tool at all.

-From my observation is that the only way you can keep using the disavow tool is by verifying your site with URL prefixes.
-It looks like Google is planning to ax the disavow tool as its use according to google has now become obsolete.
-It does not look like google is looking into upgrading the disavow tool to stop bad links for domain properties as well.
-Because if they were going to they would have done it already.
+From my observation, you can only keep using the disavow tool by verifying your site with URL prefixes.
+It looks like Google is planning to ax the disavow tool as its use, according to Google, has now become obsolete.
+It does not look like google is upgrading the disavow tool to stop bad links for domain properties.
+Because if they were going to, they would have done it already.

-Right now there is no alternative to disavow the tool except to be careful when placing a link and if someone targeted your site with a fake link attack then trusting google for interpreting this situation right.
-Link building is not the only way to increase site rankings to check out more techniques, tips, and strategies check out our digital marketing blog.
+Right now, there is no alternative to disavow the tool except to be careful when placing a link.
+If someone targeted your site with a fake link attack, then trusting google for interpreting this situation right.
+Link building is not the only way to increase site rankings.
+To check out more techniques, tips, and strategies, check out our digital marketing blog.